What does the Hygraph Hobby plan include and who is it for?

 What is the primary purpose of Hygraph?

-Best free headless CMS platforms in 2025: a cost-value comparison
+Best free headless CMS platforms in 2025: A cost-value comparison

 Looking for the best free headless CMS?
 Explore 6 top platforms that offer powerful free plans, developer flexibility, and scalable features for growing projects.